sakshamsharma/acehack/posts/2018-02-10-haskell-golang-ffi.md

 My latest project (in Haskell) required a cryptographic protocol (Verifiable Random Function), whose implementation I could only find in Golang and C. The Golang ones seemed better maintained, self-contained, and understandable.
 So, I took the easy way out, and wrote a binary using that source code, allowing me to call the binary from Haskell (taking care to marshall the input and output binary data as base64 strings).
 Of course, this was ugly, and I got a (mostly) satisfying solution working, which did not have to launch a separate process for this simple task.<!--more-->

+This post describes the four different ways to link Golang code from Haskell.
+The code for all four of them, with instructions on how to compile, is available at [github.com/sakshamsharma/ffi-hs-testing](https://github.com/sakshamsharma/ffi-hs-testing).
+The disqus comments on this post may also be useful.

 ## Types of linking
 There are only a handful of ways to link to a library on Linux systems.
 The major ones are: